openjdk/babylon-docs/site/articles/code-models.md

 function declaration operation's single body and the body's first and only block, called the entry block.
 Then there is a sequence of operations in the entry block.
-For each operation there is an instance of a corresponding Java class, all of which extend from the abstract class `java.lang.reflect.code.Op` and which have already seen when we printed out the classes.
+For each operation there is an instance of a corresponding Java class, all of which extend from the abstract class `jdk.incubator.code.Op` and which have already seen when we printed out the classes.
 Unsurprisingly the printed operations and printed operation classes occur in the same order since the `toText` method traverses the model in the same order as we traversed.